AIBD/APA Wall Bracing Webinar Series

 Wall Bracing II: Meeting the Code Through Prescriptive Wall Bracing

 With sixteen different types of braced walls included in the IRC, as well as various tables, exceptions, alternates, and connection requirements, meeting the IRC bracing requirements appears to be a very complex task for homebuilders and designers.
 This webinar breaks down the general wall bracing requirements and shows how to use the tables within the IRC to determine if braced wall lines meet those requirements.
 75 minutes.

-This program was originally presented on July 22, 2014, by APA Engineered Wood Specialist Bob Clark.
+This program was originally presented on July 22, 2014.

 Wall Bracing III: Simplified Wall Bracing and What to Provide the Building Official